rudderlabs/rudderstack-docs/destinations/analytics/aws-personalize.md

     * **Access Key ID**: The access key ID of your AWS account goes here.
     * **Secret Access Key**: Enter the secret access key of your AWS account.
     * **Region**: Please enter the region associated with your AWS account here.
+    * Also ensure that this actions are attached to the above access keys while setting up the aws policy for this keys.
+Below are the actions that you need to attach based on the type of events you want to send.
+If you are only sending putEvents, attach only `"personalize:PutEvents"`
+    ```
+    "Action": [
+                    "personalize:PutEvents",
+                    "personalize:PutUsers",
+                    "personalize:PutItems"
+                ]
+    ```
   * **Information on Dataset Group**
     * **TrackingId**: Enter the tracking ID that you generated in the first step
     * **Dataset ARN**: Please enter the dataset ARN of the corresponding dataset from the chosen dataset group